kamonwatS/openedge-abl-comment-detector/docs/code_categories.md

 # OpenEdge ABL Code Categories

-This document explains the different line categories used in the ABL Comment Detector analysis, with examples of each category.
+This document explains the different line categories used in the ABL Comment Detector analysis, with examples from real OpenEdge ABL code.

 ## Categories Overview